jasonkenney/Ikezu-ishi-brokd/09-solo.md

 # Solo Play {#solo-play}

-![P5574\#yIS1][image120]
-Utagawa Kuniyoshi, *Nichiren in Snow at Tsukahara, Sodo Province*, Ca. 1940, woodblock print, ink and color on paper.
 *It is good to face challenges in your youth.
 He who has never suffered will not sufficiently temper his character.*
 *\- Yamamoto Tsunetomo*

 ## Going Alone